How to Value a Heating and Air Conditioning Business in 2026: A Complete Expert Guide

 How Industry Growth Impacts HVAC Business Value

-• Aging residential and commercial infrastructure
+• Aging residential and commercial buildings

-• Government incentives for energy-efficient upgrades
+• Increased demand for energy-efficient systems

 Core Financial Metrics Used to Value an HVAC Business